31 Meanings

 There's a place where we belong

-Don't Give Up Lyrics as written by Peter Gabriel
+Cover art for Don't Give Up lyrics by Peter Gabriel

 I'm suprised noone has really addressed the context of this song.
 Whatever the song was written about - a personal breakdown it would seem - it was a song that was vitally important for the UK.
 This song was released during Margret thatchers' "industrial 80s".
 It was a time when Thatcher had reduced the power of Trade Unions and many people had lost their jobs.
 I always saw this song as being for those people.
 Especially the line: "So many men no-one needs" It fits perfectly.